Capture and Decay of Electroweak WIMPonium: Acknowledgements

 \section{Acknowledgements}

 We thank Eric Braaten, Maxim Pospelov, Ira Rothstein, Iain Stewart, and Scott Thomas for useful discussion.
+We particularly thank Julia Harz and Kalliopi Petraki for pointing out a sign error in an earlier version of this work.
 This work is supported by the U.S. Department of Energy under grant Contract Numbers DE-SC00012567 and DE-SC0013999.
 MB and PA are supported by Contract Numbers DE-SC0003883.
 MB thanks the Aspen Center for Physics for its hospitality where a portion of this work was completed.